Term Student Program 2018

-Each Term Student will read his or her commitment to the Sangha at the Inauguration Ceremony on September 26 (Levels III & II) or October 24 (Level I).
+Each Term Student will read his or her commitment to the Sangha at the Inauguration Ceremonies on September 11 (Level 3), October 2 ( Level 2) or October 23 (Level 1).
 For you to be in the program, your commitments must be read at the ceremony.
 The Inauguration and Closing Ceremonies are required either in person (for local participants) or via Skype (for non-Vermonters).

 Term Student Meetings

 Term Student Meetings on Tuesdays are required.
 The sharing of information and reporting at meetings has proved to be one of the most helpful, supportive, often moving, and sometimes humorous aspects of the program.